 - Senior review of every line: No black box.
 Architecture decisions are documented and justified, and the code stays comprehensible for you and for any team that comes after.

-The difference isn't academic: we use Snyk and Trivy for continuous vulnerability scanning – important because, according to Snyk and the Linux Foundation, 40% of all open-source vulnerabilities live in transitive dependencies that were never installed directly.
+The difference isn't academic.
+Snyk and Trivy run continuous vulnerability scanning – important because, according to Snyk and the Linux Foundation, 40% of all open-source vulnerabilities live in transitive dependencies that were never installed directly.
 Snyk & Linux Foundation: State of Open Source Security 2022

 Hardened infrastructure, GDPR and NIS2 from day one

 Hardening doesn't stop at the application boundary.
-We secure the infrastructure defined in step N on the principle of least privilege:
+The infrastructure defined in step N is secured on the principle of least privilege:

 - Network & WAF – least-privilege firewall rules, segmentation, web application firewall